Setting up the model¶

 ExecuteEvaluate - Evaluate a set of stochastic TC tracks, comparing to the input TC track database.

-All options are boolean (i.e. True
+All options are boolean (i.e. True or False).

 [Actions]